-- 1. Have you been involved in (or witnessed that's OK too) an incident or intervention which you found particularly memorable?
-Or confronting / disturbing?
+- 1. Have you been involved in, or observed/shadowed, an incident or intervention which you found particularly memorable?
+Or confronting/challenging?
 Or difficult to manage? - 2.
-Has something happened on placement which has changed your opinion about social work the significance of social work? - 3.
+Has something happened on placement which has challenged your thinking about the role of social work in the agency or wider community? - 3.
 Have you experienced anything which has led you to question your values, or which has challenged your principles? - 4.
-Have you observed any practices or incidents which you have found challenging or confronting?
+Have you observed any practice or incident which you have found challenging or confronting?

-The rationale behind requiring these written reflections is simple.
-We are looking for evidence that you are developing the ability to:
+Reflective practice is an integral part of your development as a social worker.
+In your written reflections we are looking for evidence that you are developing the ability to:

-- Link theory to practice - Recognise the social forces and factors underlying individual problems and situations - Be aware of your own responses and biases and their impact on your work - Take a critical approach to performance evaluation.
+- Link theory to practice. - Recognise the social forces and factors underlying individual problems and situations. - Be aware of your own responses and biases and their impact on your work. - Take a critical approach to performance evaluation.

 Together these represent essential social work skills, so you are encouraged to approach this task seriously.
+References are not required.